CERIT-SC/jupyterhub-kdcauthenticator/README.md

 Kerberos needs 2 files to function:
  - krb5.conf
  - krb5.keytab

 The keytab file is sensitive and shouldn't be stored publicly.
 Therefore resource type `Secret` is used.

 Create as:
 ```
 kubectl create secret generic krb-secret --from-file [keytab file] -n [namespace]
 ```

 Conf file can be create as resource type `ConfigMap` using command:
 ```
 kubectl create configmap krb-cm --from-file [conf file] -n [namespace]
 ```

 The hub section in `values.yaml` in z2jh chart has to be modified. `ExtraVolumes` and `extraVolumeMounts` mount created secret and configmap into the hub pod.
 Specify particular image name and tag with kdcautheticator installed, otherwise default z2jh image is used. `ExtraEnv` together with `extraConfig` are related to kdcauthenticator.
-Don't forget to change `service_name` in `c.KDCAuthenticator.service_name` and set realm name as default is None which leads to error and throwing an exception.
+Don't forget to change `service_name` in `c.KDCAuthenticator.service_name` and set realm name in `KERBEROS_REALM` environment variable.
+Default is None which leads to error and throwing an exception.

 ```
 hub: